rswijesena/ui-offline/README.md

 gulp watch
 ```

-Which will re-run the `dev-ts` task whenever a change to the JavaScript files is made.
+Which will re-run the relevant dev tasks whenever a change to the JavaScript files is made.

 ## Contributing

-Contribution are welcome to the project - whether they are feature requests, improvements or bug fixes!
+Contributions are welcome to the project - whether they are feature requests, improvements or bug fixes!
 Refer to
 [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution requirements.

 ## License